AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 Contains a sample virtual host.
 For your own virtual host, create a copy of this file, customize it, go to `conf.d/enabled_vhosts` and create a symbolic link to your customized copy.

-Ensure that a virtual host is always available that matches ServerAlias "\*.local" and also localhost, needed for internal Adobe processes.
+Ensure that a virtual host is always available that matches ServerAlias `\*.local` and also localhost, needed for internal Adobe processes.

 * `conf.d/dispatcher_vhost.conf`